 - Middle East and Islamic Studies Scholarships provide auxiliary funding for students in the Oman program.
 Awards are given based on academic merit and financial need.

 - Compton Fund rewards students in sustainable development programs, like that of the one in Oman, by offering scholarships based on merit and need.

 - SIT Fund is the organization’s most general and widely awarded to deserving students.
 Scholarships may be from a couple of hundred to a couple of thousand dollars.

 - Diversity Fund is designed for disadvantaged students and serves to make sure they are well-represented in SIT’s programming.

 - HBCU Fund goes to students participating in a SIT program who attend one of the Historically Black Colleges.

-Georgetown University students majoring in Arabic Studies may qualify for the Sultan Qaboos bin-Said Arabic Language and Culture Scholarship funded by the Sultanate of Oman.
-GU’s Arabic Studies Department is one of the most notable and provides programs from Bachelors through Ph.D. studies.
+Georgetown University students majoring in Arabic Studies may qualify for the Sultan Qaboos bin-Said Arabic Language and Culture Scholarship funded by the Sultanate of Oman himself.
+Georgetown’s Arabic Studies Department is one of the most notable and provides programs from Bachelors through Ph.D. studies.

 Students have numerous opportunities to pursue language studies while abroad with these funds, which are based on academic merit.
 Funding may vary from year to year, student to student, and project to project.

 If you have checked with your study abroad office and found that they do not have a program dedicated particularly to Oman, which in the case of this semi-remote country is likely, you may find that the office will allow you to create your own study abroad program to the country.
 You will need to make sure your study plan is very well thought out and carefully intentioned, in this case, and draw up a detailed and comprehensive outline of your goals and courses for your very own study abroad program.